github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 * **Review:** When a secret is detected, you'll need to review the alert details provided.

-* **Remediation:** You then need to take appropriate actions to remediate the exposure.
-This might include:
-  * Rotating the affected credential to ensure it is no longer usable.
-  * Removing the secret from the repository's history (using tools like `git-filter-repo` or {% data variables.product.prodname_dotcom %}'s built-in features).
+* **Remediation:** You then need to take appropriate action to remediate the exposure.
+This should always include rotating the affected credential to ensure it is no longer usable.
+It may also include removing the secret from the repository's history (using tools like `git-filter-repo`; see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository) for more details") though this will likely involve a heavy cost in time and effort, and is usually unnecessary if the credentials have been revoked.

 * **Monitoring:** It's good practice to regularly audit and monitor your repositories to ensure no other secrets are exposed.